Shao Xu: Career under Sima Ying, Gou Xi and Wang Jun

+Rebellion against Shi Le

 Wang Jun was defeated by the Han-Zhao general Shi Le in 314.
 After hearing his defeat, Shao Xu surrendered to Shi Le, and the Han general took Shao Ai to make him his own Protector as a result.
 Later that year, Wang Jun's Administrator of Bohai, Liu Yin (劉胤, not to be confused with the Han-Zhao prince, Liu Yin), fled to Shao Xu.
 During his stay with him, Liu Yin asked him to revolt against Shi Le.
-Soon, the Duan Xianbei chieftain in Youzhou, Duan Pidi, who had aligned himself with Sima Rui in Jiankang, also invited Shao Xu to re-pledge his allegiance to Jin.
+Soon, the Duan Xianbei chieftain in You, Duan Pidi, who had aligned himself with Sima Rui in Jiankang, also invited Shao Xu to re-pledge his allegiance to Jin.

 Shao Xu thus agreed to revolt against Shi Le.
 However, those under him quickly reminded him of Shao Ai's safety.
 Shao Xu wept and said, "How can I remain a traitor just to save my son?"
 Those who tried to stop him were killed by Shao Xu.
 After Shi Le heard of Shao Xu's betrayal, he had Shao Ai killed.
 Shao Xu sent Liu Yin to meet with Sima Rui and declare himself a vassal of Jin.
-Sima Rui agreed and appointed Shao Xu Administrator of Pingyuan.
-Shi Le besieged Shao Xu but reinforcements from Duan Pidi forced him to break the siege.
+Sima Rui agreed and appointed Shao Xu as the Administrator of Pingyuan.
+Shi Le besieged Shao Xu but reinforcements from Duan Pidi's brother, Duan Wenyang forced him to break the siege.
+Shao Xu and Wenyang pursued him all the way to Anling (安陵; north of present-day Yanling County, Henan), where they captured Shi Le's officials along with more than 3,000 families before returning.
+They also sent cavalry to raid the northern borders of Shi Le's territory and invaded Changshan, seizing over 2,000 households.